chini5ko/bash/README.md

 bash tutorial
 ```

-## Moving between your File System
+# Moving between your File System

-## Where are you located now?
+## $ pwd
-## pwd (present working directory)
+(pwd stand for present working directory)
-Yes ~ files are called directory in most of the command line
+- Where are you located now?

 ```bash
 $ pwd #where I am located now?